igrishaev/farseer/README.md

 ;; #object[org.eclipse.jetty.server.Server 0x3e82fe49 "Server@3e82fe49{STARTED}[9.4.12.v20180830]"]
 ~~~

 The default port is 8080.
-Now that your servier is being run, test it with cURL:
+Now that your server is being run, test it with cURL:

 ~~~bash
 curl -X POST 'http://127.0.0.1:8080/' \